 Madison Matakas, age 44, passed away at home on August 2 after a courageous 4-year battle with cancer.
 It would surprise few who knew him that he died with a smile on his face.
 He is survived by his wife of 19 years, Michelle Matakas, 13 year old daughter Isabella (Bella), his mother, Carol Matakas, twin Sister Rachel Matakas, two older brothers Thomas and Steve and numerous nieces.
 Funeral service will be held at 11a.m.
 Monday, January 22, 2018 at the Old Post Chapel immediate followed by burial in Arlington National Cemetery with Full Military Honors.
-A reception will be held after, with further details to follow.
+Following the burial, a reception will be held at Texas Jack's Barbecue located in Arlington, Va.

 He was born in Dearborn, Michigan on May 23, 1973.
 He was involved in all kinds of sports before settling on basketball and cross-country in high school as well as a year of basketball in college.
 After graduating from Olathe South (Kansas) High School in 1992, he enlisted in the Marine Corps reserve, serving eight years until 2000.
 He had a break in service during which he earned an Associates of Arts degree from Baker University in 2002 and a Business Management Bachelor's degree from Ottawa University in 2004, while working in Kansas City as project manager.
 Daughter Isabella was born on December 31, 2003.

 Madison went back to his true career on September 11, 2008, when he received a commission in the United States Army.
 He is a well decorated veteran who served and deployed as a platoon leader and company unit movement officer, in support of Operation Iraqi Freedom and Operation New Dawn from June 2010 through 2011.